pganalyze/pg_query/README.md

 In addition the extension allows you to normalize queries (replacing constant values with ?) and parse these normalized queries into a parsetree again.

-When you build this extension, it fetches a copy of the PostgreSQL server source and builds parts of it, and then statically links it into this extension.
+When you build this extension, it builds parts of the PostgreSQL server source (see [libpg_query](https://github.com/lfittl/libpg_query)), and then statically links it into this extension.

 This is slightly crazy, but is the only reliable way of parsing all valid PostgreSQL queries.